 2. Cleaner fuels

 Regardless of the type of fuel you rely on, there are blends that are renewable and already carbon neutral, such as diesel-substitute, biofuel.
-At the same time, there are blends of fuel that are optimized for more efficient performance, like clean-burning kerosene.
+At the same time, there are blends of fuel that are optimised for more efficient performance, like clean-burning kerosene.
 Depending on how you use the fuel, there are alternatives that are well worth looking into and don't require too much investment.

 3. Regular company car maintenance